Skip to content

 Main Results

-Comparison of CNO against baseline methods across multiple diffusion models on diversity and quality metrics:
+Comparison of diversity and quality metrics between CNO and baseline methods across multiple diffusion models:

 Model Method MSS ↓ Vendi Score ↑ Coverage ↑ PickScore ↑